 Normal wear and tear can cause transmission fluids leaks simply due to the operating environment of your transmission.
 For example, the output shafts all come in direct contact with the seals around them so the motion of the shaft will eventually wear down the seal and cause a leak.
 Also, the temperature swings and constant shifting of the transmission can cause movement between the seals and gaskets in your transmission eventually leading to leaks as well.

-The best way to seal your current leak, or prevent against future leaks, is to add BlueDevil Transmission Sealer to your transmission.
+Often times, replacing the leaking gaskets or seals in your transmission can be extremely expensive due to the labor cost associated with the repair.
+A less expensive way to seal your current leak, or prevent future issues with your car leaking transmission fluid, is to add BlueDevil Transmission Sealer to your transmission.
 BlueDevil Transmission Sealer is not like other transmission sealers that fill your transmission with powders or a thick sludge, to clog up your leaks, and consequently other parts of your transmission.
 BlueDevil Transmission Sealer is safe to leave in your transmission fluid until your next fluid change and will not clog or harm your transmission in any way.
 BlueDevil Transmission Sealer will expand and soften the seals and gaskets in your transmission to restore them to their original condition sealing your leaks permanently.

 You can find BlueDevil Transmission Sealer at any of our local auto parts partners like:

 - O’Reilly Auto Parts